I’m very pleased to announce that a little program of mine called

 feed it some bytes) and then you tell it to finish, storing the

-resulting hash in hash.
+.
 If either of the functions fail, the OpenSSL

 error is printed.

-So the lock mutex really only protects the mdctx (short for
+mutex really only protects the mdctx

 ‘message digest context’).
 And my gut feeling was that re-initializing the